farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

 The data model has thus far been focused on redability and collaboration.
 It was largely a convenient translation of our event sticky notes into text that could be progressively clarified alongside non-developers.

-Turns out, with the right software design, this model effectively *is* a high level code model.
+Turns out, with the right software design, this model effectively *is* a high-level code model.

 Here's the non-developer friendly model we defined previously